apache/predictionio/docs/manual/source/resources/upgrade.html.md

     import org.apache.spark.SparkContext
     ```

-2. Modify the file `build.sbt` in your template directory to use `pioVersion.value` as the version of io.prediction.core dependency:
+2. Modify the file `build.sbt` in your template directory to use `pioVersion.value` as the version of org.apache.predictionio.core dependency:

     Under your template's root directory, you should see a file `build.sbt` which has the following content:

     ```
     libraryDependencies ++= Seq(
-      "io.prediction"    %% "core"          % "0.8.6" % "provided",
+      "org.apache.predictionio"    %% "core"          % "0.8.6" % "provided",
       "org.apache.spark" %% "spark-core"    % "1.2.0" % "provided",
       "org.apache.spark" %% "spark-mllib"   % "1.2.0" % "provided")
     ```

-    Change the version of `"io.prediction" && "core"` to `pioVersion.value`:
+    Change the version of `"org.apache.predictionio" && "core"` to `pioVersion.value`:

     ```
     libraryDependencies ++= Seq(
-      "io.prediction"    %% "core"          % pioVersion.value % "provided",
+      "org.apache.predictionio"    %% "core"          % pioVersion.value % "provided",
       "org.apache.spark" %% "spark-core"    % "1.2.0" % "provided",
       "org.apache.spark" %% "spark-mllib"   % "1.2.0" % "provided")
     ```